 Ask questions where you do not understand.
 Practice humility and this will help you as you share your ideas with other team members.

-Author Bio: Paula Hicks is an experienced journalist from Romania.
-Currently, lives in the United States and works as a freelance editor for the number of educational resources.
+Paula Hicks is an experienced journalist from Romania.
+Currently, lives in the United States and work as a freelance editor for the number of educational resources.
 Her big dream is to open a publishing house in Europe.